Watering hole attack: 2019 Holy Water Campaign

 In 2019, a watering-hole attack, called Holy Water, targeted Asian religious and charity groups.
 Victims were prompted to update Adobe Flash which triggered the attack.
 It was creative and distinct due to its fast evolution.
 The motive remains unclear.
 Experts provided a detailed technical analysis along with a long list of Indicators of Compromise (IoCs) involved in the campaign, but none could be traced back to an Advanced Persistent Threat.

 Defense techniques

-The targeted users can defend against the malware distributed in a watering hole attack, at least in the case of known vulnerabilities, by appling the latest software patches to remove vulnerabilities that would allow the target to be infected.
+The targeted users can defend against the malware distributed in a watering hole attack, at least in the case of known vulnerabilities, by applying the latest software patches to remove vulnerabilities that would allow the target to be infected.
 Organisations, both targeted and running web servers, can monitor their websites and networks and then block traffic if malicious content is detected.
 Using defensive tools such as firewalls or anti-virus software on target devices may also protect from attacks.